Table of Contents Show

 Home Inspection is a must.Home Inspection is a must.

 Once you’ve found a townhouse you like, you might be tempted to move straight to making a purchase offer.
 Instead, hold out until you’ve had the property inspected by a licensed home inspector.
 This is usually not an issue with co-ops or condos, but it should be mandatory with townhouses.
 Have them check for any structural issues, plumbing, or electrical issues.
-That way, you can avoid any nasty surprises lurking after you’ve bought the property.
+That way, you can avoid any nasty surprises after buying the property.
 If you find any problems, you might be able to negotiate a reduced price or ask that repairs be done before you sign a purchase contract.

 Negotiating a TownhouseNegotiating a Townhouse